What are the monomers of proteins? | Channels for Pearson+

 1

-Understand the structure of proteins: Proteins are large, complex molecules that play many critical roles in the body.
+Begin by understanding the structure of proteins.
+Proteins are large, complex molecules that play many critical roles in the body.
 They are made up of smaller units called monomers.

-Identify the monomers of proteins: The monomers that make up proteins are amino acids.
-These are organic compounds that combine to form proteins.
+Identify the monomers of proteins.
+Proteins are composed of amino acids, which are the building blocks or monomers of proteins.

-Explore the structure of amino acids: Each amino acid has a central carbon atom, an amino group (NH₂), a carboxyl group (COOH), a hydrogen atom, and a variable side chain (R group) that determines the characteristics and functions of the amino acid.
+Differentiate between the options given: Amino acids, Monosaccharides, Fatty acids, and Nucleotides.
+Recognize that amino acids are the correct monomers for proteins.

-Learn about peptide bonds: Amino acids are linked together by peptide bonds to form a polypeptide chain, which folds into a specific shape to become a functional protein.
+Understand the role of amino acids.
+Amino acids link together in chains to form proteins through peptide bonds, creating polypeptides that fold into specific shapes to perform various functions.

-Differentiate from other biological molecules: Monosaccharides are monomers of carbohydrates, fatty acids are components of lipids, and nucleotides are monomers of nucleic acids, highlighting the unique role of amino acids in protein formation.
+Review the other options: Monosaccharides are monomers of carbohydrates, Fatty acids are components of lipids, and Nucleotides are monomers of nucleic acids.
+This helps clarify why amino acids are the correct answer for protein monomers.

 Watch next